 - 1. Inform everyone who has a checked out copy of the directory that the directory will be renamed.
-They should commit all their changes, and remove their working copies, before you take the steps below. - 2.
-Rename the directory inside the repository. - \$ cd \$CVSROOT/parent-dir - \$ mv old-dir new-dir - 3.
-Fix the CVS administrative files, if necessary (for instance if you renamed an entire module). - 4.
+They should commit all their changes in all their copies of the project containing the directory to be removed, and remove all their working copies of said project, before you take the steps below. - 2.
+Rename the directory inside the repository.

+'''

+$ cd $CVSROOT/parent-dir

+$ mv old-dir new-dir

+'''

+- 3. Fix the CVS administrative files, if necessary (for instance if you renamed an entire module). - 4.
 Tell everyone that they can check out again and continue working.